crlyli/AngularApplicaiton/README.md

 Lessons Learned:
 Always take notes!!
 I learned a lot during this project.
 I had no idea how to set my project up to use the repository pattern.
 But I did it!
 At one point I read about using a Generic Repository but thought it was to complicated.
 As I was working on setting up the database layer, it occurred to me why using Generics would be useful.
 A lightbulb flipped and how to set up the repositories using Generics finally made sense.
 Considering this is a project I just threw together to help solidify certain concepts related to my last work project, I do not know of many things I would do differently.
 Add something here or there yes.
-A huge lesson I learned is, I am no longer a Junior developer.
 I am able to take on a project, take into consideration design patterns, Object Oriented Principles and SOLID principles and excel.